 Concrete parking lots serve many kinds of public facilities, commercial developments, businesses, and multifamily housing projects.
 They primarily accommodate parked vehicles, but may also provide maneuvering areas and access for delivery vehicles.
 This presentation focuses on the design guidelines per ACI 330 for construction of concrete slabs for parking lots and outside storage areas.
 A good design needs to take into account site investigation, adequate thickness, joint layout and details, durability considerations, paving operations, and quality assurance procedures during construction.

 Architectural Initiatives to Reduce the Carbon Footprint of Concrete

-This course addresses the complexity and scale of greenhouse gas emissions produced by the concrete industry and the role architects can play to reduce these emissions.
+This course addresses the complexity and scale of greenhouse gas emissions produced by the concrete industry and the role architects and other design professionals can play to reduce these emissions.
 It explores the actions that have been employed by the cement and concrete industries to lower their environmental impact.
 Market drivers that address materials’ environmental footprint such as LEED and the Living Building Challenge will be addressed.
 Impact measurement tools such as Environmental Product Declarations will be discussed.
 The course will conclude by exploring emerging innovations to reduce the carbon footprint of concrete.

 Build With Strength: Concrete Value and Innovations*